No. 10 Mississippi State routs San Francisco in Victoria

+“They had a good plan of attack for us, and I thought we adjusted really well based on how well we shot the ball,” Shaefer said.
+“Basically, we were on the road.”

 Mississippi State was looking for a strong effort after almost being upset by unranked Marquette on Monday in a game in which the lead changed hands 19 times.
-The Bulldogs connected on just 38.7% of their field goals that night.
+The Bulldogs shot 66.7% Thursday after connecting on just 38.7% of their field goals against Marquette.

+“We made sure we did better with our offense today, being more patient,” Danberry said.
+“They slowed the game down a little bit and tried to spread us out, so I felt like our team was very disciplined and not reaching or fouling — and just playing.”

-The Dons also wanted to deliver a better effort than the one provided Friday in a 79-67 road loss to California-Davis.
+The Dons came out wanting to deliver a better effort than the one provided Friday in a 79-67 road loss to California-Davis.
+And, they did for a while.

 The second half was no contest as the Bulldogs held the Dons without a basket for 8 1/2 minutes in the third quarter.
 San Francisco did not get another basket until there was 1:30 left in the third, and the Bulldogs outscored their opponents 28-2 in the quarter.